 2 There is clear evidence that a designated senior executive has ultimate responsibility for implementing and managing the company's anti-bribery and corruption programme.
 It is clear that this person has a direct reporting line to the board or board committee that provides oversight of the anti-bribery and corruption programme.
 There is evidence of reporting and feedback activities between this person and the board as part of the company's reporting structure; for example, attendance or participation at board-level committee meetings.
-There is evidence that a managerial-level individual has been assigned ultimate responsibility for implementing and

-There is evidence that a managerial-level individual has been assigned ultimate responsibility for implementing and managing the company's anti-bribery and corruption programme, but he/she is not a senior executive and/or does not have an explicit direct reporting line to the board or board committee that provides oversight of the anti-bribery and corruption programme.

-There is no evidence that a specific managerial-level employee has ultimate responsibility for implementing and managing the company's anti-bribery and corruption programme.
+1 There is evidence that a managerial-level individual has been assigned ultimate responsibility for implementing and managing the company's anti-bribery and corruption programme, but he/she is not a senior executive and/or does not have an explicit direct reporting line to the board or board committee that provides oversight of the anti-bribery and corruption programme.
+0 There is no evidence that a specific managerial-level employee has ultimate responsibility for implementing and managing the company's anti-bribery and corruption programme.